Critically ‘Thinking Science’:

 - Open-minded, broadly thinking and self-directed practitioners, communicators, and educators

-- Skilled in scientific reasoning and methodology
+- Skilled in scientific reasoning and methodology across the disciplines

 - Creative in complex problem solving